-Advanced Placement English Literature and Composition (seniors): Enroll in the Google Classroom summer reading course (use your school computer username and eight digit password; class code = uwchpuh).
+Advanced Placement English Literature and Composition (seniors): Enroll in the Google Classroom summer reading course with the code provided on the letter received in your English III or AP English Language and Composition class.
 Read Thomas Foster’s How to Read Literature Like a Professor and Cormac McCarthy’s The Road.
 Complete the posts in Google Classroom.
-Complete information available on the letter received in your English III or AP English Language and Composition class.
+You will also be assessed on your reading during the first two weeks of school.

 HCHS 2018 Graduation Picture